 - Ash Face: The dog after his first rocket explodes on him.

 - Bowdlerisation: Done very clumsily on the scene with the baby crocodile trying to nurse from a sow.
 In the original cut, the sow tells the crocodile "Now don't touch that dial!", which the censors found too suggestive.
-However, the edit comes a few frames too late, leaving part of the shot in to the confusion of the audience.
+However, the edit comes a few frames too late, leaving part of the shot in, to the confusion of the audience.
 Most TV versions cut it so that way the scene ends with the sow stopping the baby crocodile by pinning its tail to cover up the fact that a cut was madenote

 - Bungling Inventor: The dog that tries to pitch his detonating rocket transport to Porky.